Updated: Nov 11, 2022

-The civil case you can file for past or current child abuse and negligence.
+Know the civil case you can file for past or current child abuse and negligence

 How to Spot the Signs (As an Adult making Observations)

-Child abuse may also be detected by people who have regular contact with the child, such as neighbors, teachers, pediatricians, therapists, or the police.
+People who have regular contact with the child may also detect child abuse, such as neighbors, teachers, pediatricians, therapists, or the police.
 Bruises, bruises, broken bones, and burns — particularly repeated injuries that the child refuses to explain or for which the child gives an unusual explanation — are all signs of child abuse

 Poor grooming, an untidy appearance, a lack of weather-appropriate clothes, excessive exhaustion or hunger, repeated illnesses, or school absences are all signs of neglect.
-Children who are overly withdrawn, afraid, recoil from touch, or show a desire to return home should be given special attention.
+Children who are overly withdrawn, afraid, recoil from touch, or desiring to return home should be given special attention.

 Abuse may also be detected by emotional outbursts or inappropriate babyish activity.
 Many of these symptoms are also indicators of sexual assault.
 Abnormal shame, insufficient sexual sensitivity, or sexually suggestive conduct are all signs that a child has been sexually abused.

 Many of the symptoms listed may be due to something else, such as hyperactivity that leads to impulsive actions, envy or frustration at a new baby in the house, autism spectrum disorder, marital strife in the household, a death in the family, or any number of other factors.

 Here's a more simplified checklist:

 (Note that these are just common red flags that parents, legal guardians, or friends have noticed in children.
 One symptom might account for more than one type of abuse, but it's best to look out for them when you're suspicious.)

 Bruises are explained away by either the child or perpetrator, but some of them are contradictory or missing details